emacsmirror/git-timemachine/README.md

 ## Installation

+Installation alternatives:

-Download git-timemachine.el and drop it somewhere in your `load-path`.
+- Download git-timemachine.el and drop it somewhere in your `load-path`.

-Alternatively, if you use `el-get`, simply add `git-timemachine` to your packages list.
+- If you use `el-get`, simply add `git-timemachine` to your packages list.
+- If you have melpa configured it's available through `package-install`.

 ## Usage